Mysteries of Our World: 8 Destinations to Experience Cultures Thought Lost

 Travel is about more than getting from point A to point B. For many, it’s the pursuit of cultures and traditions thought long-lost to the modern world.
 Journeying to remote island communities and other destinations well off the beaten track is a chance to interact with locals who are determined to protect their age-old civilizations.

 There are a surprising number of destinations around the world that are still yet to be discovered by the masses.
 Close-knit tribes that have never left their remote villages, age-old folk dances complete with flickering torches of fire, ancient cave paintings and vibrant costumes made from leaves and naturally dyed cloth.
-Read on to learn about eight fascinating cultures that live on in the face of the sweeping tide of modernity that has taken over much of the planet.
+Read on to learn about eight fascinating, remote cultures that live on in the face of the sweeping tide of modernity that has taken over much of the planet.

 1. Metlakatla: Annette Island, Alaska

 The Annette Island Reserve in Alaska is home to the close-knit Metlakatla Indian Community that consists primarily of Tsimshian people as well as other Alaskan Native tribes.

 Traditional rock carvings and paintings set the backdrop for visitors to practice the local Sm’algyax language with volunteers at the Haayk Foundation.
 Woven costumes and colorful hats illuminate a small stage as musicians play sheepskin drums and sing songs about their ancestors.
 Nearby, the smell of fresh fish roasting over an open fire offers an insight into life in the wilds of Alaska.

 2. Raft Point: Kimberley, Western Australia

 The last thing that people expect to find as they approach one of Australia’s most remote stretches of coastline is an open-air art gallery dating back to ancient times.
 Caves filled with intriguing Wandjina paintings, which are wholly unique to the northern Kimberley, depict man’s respect for nature, birth and death.